Are Bamboo Plates Safe

 You’re hosting a garden party, proudly serving appetizers on your newly purchased bamboo plates.

-As your guests admire their eco-friendly charm, someone raises an eyebrow and asks, “But are these actually safe?”
+As your guests admire their eco-friendly charm, someone raises an eyebrow and asks, “But are bamboo plates safe?”

 While bamboo plates have surged in popularity as a sustainable alternative to plastic, their safety has become a hot topic of discussion in eco-conscious circles.